George W. Crouse: Early career

+Civil War

 During the Civil War Crouse served as sergeant in Company F, 164th Ohio Infantry, and served in fortifications around Washington in 1864.

+Early political career

 He served as member and president of the city council for four years and of the board of education of the city of Akron four years.
 He was commissioner of Summit County in 1874 and 1875 and served as a member of the State senate from 1885 to 1887.

+Congress

 Crouse was elected as a Republican to the Fiftieth Congress (March 4, 1887 – March 3, 1889) but declined to be a candidate for renomination in 1888, resuming former business activities.

-His daughter, Mary, married David Marshall Mason from Scotland who was a Member of Parliament at Westminster.

-He died in Akron, Ohio, January 5, 1912 and was interred in Glendale Cemetery.
+Family

 Crouse married Martha K. Parsons of Kent, Ohio on October 18, 1859.
-Their children were Martha P., Julia M., Mary R., Nellie J., and George W., Jr.
+Their children were Martha P., Julia M., Mary R., Nellie J., and George W., Jr. His daughter, Mary, married David Marshall Mason from Scotland who was a Member of Parliament at Westminster.

+Death and burial

+He died in Akron, Ohio, January 5, 1912, and was interred in Glendale Cemetery.